-The Communication Services sector is reporting the second highest (year-over-year) revenue growth of all eleven sectors at 12.0%.
+The Communication Services sector is reporting the second highest (year-over-year) revenue growth of all eleven sectors at 12.1%.
 At the industry level, all four industries in this sector are reporting revenue growth.
-Two of these four industries are reporting double-digit revenue growth: Interactive Media & Services (18%) and Media (12%).
+Two of these four industries reported double-digit revenue growth: Interactive Media & Services (18%) and Media (12%).